 “One of the few, very rare, real, genuine, authentic, purebred, thoroughbred rockers, and he recorded this masterpiece way back in 1958.
 How could anyone possibly come up with such a thing in ancient times?”

-Or, Little Steven might also have said, Rumble on.
+Or, Little Steven might have added, it could even wordlessly inspire teenage gangs to Rumble on.

-¹Jimmy Page likes ‘Rumble’ (isn’t it hysterical seeing a real guitarist play air guitar?)
+¹Jimmy Page really likes ‘Rumble’ (and isn’t it hysterical seeing a real guitarist play air guitar?)

 I should have put in a better effort to see him live back in the 80’s.
 Dude was a bad ass!

 Bill G.September 7, 2018 5:34 pm

 Me too.
 These 3 minutes alone would’ve been more than worth it.